 Caitlin claims carer’s allowance (non means tested) as she cares for her mum; she also gets income support (means tested) as she is a carer without any other income.
 She gets housing benefit to help with her rent and also qualifies for help with her council tax through the local authority.
 Both housing benefit and council tax reduction are means tested.

 You may be able to get help with mortgage costs, through income support, pension credit or universal credit.
+The help with mortgage costs is paid as a loan which is repayable.
 South Gloucestershire and Bristol City council both have schemes that help people on a low income with their council tax payments.

 You may be able to get any of these benefits in addition to claiming carer’s allowance.
 There are other benefits, like jobseekers allowance and working tax credit that you may be able to claim if you are doing some work or are looking for work.